 In creating this, I of course watched the dance many times, and have a few observations:

 0:55 - There are several moments like this one where Astaire seems to play with the notion of “defying gravity”.
-It's tempting to think that maybe the room had been rotated counterclockwise just a bit at this point, but I think the room moved definitively in increments of 90 degrees only.
-The gravity defying is all Astaire at this point!
+It's certainly possible that the room was rotated counterclockwise just a bit at this point.
+But from much experimentation with the timing, I think it's more likely that the room moved definitively in increments of 90 degrees only.
+(See note at 2:45 below.)

 1:39 - Notice that when Astaire lands on the "ceiling" after jumping the light fixture, one of the fixture's lights blinks on.
 Was there an electrical short?